hodel33/flyby33/README.md

 ```

    - Use any of the methods:
-      * Control-click the folder in the path bar to open a new Terminal window or
+      * Control-click the folder in the path bar to open a new Terminal window
       * Drag the folder into the terminal
       * Use `cd` command to change to the project directory